Guide to the Health-related Travel and Rehabilitation-related Expense Claim Form VAC752

 The meal periods are:

-• Breakfast: 6:30 a.m. to 8:30 a.m.
+• breakfast: 6:30 a.m. to 8:30 a.m.

-• Lunch: 11:30 a.m. to 1:30 p.m.
+• lunch: 11:30 a.m. to 1:30 p.m.

-• Dinner: 5:00 p.m. to 7:00 p.m.
+• dinner: 5:00 p.m. to 7:00 p.m.

-Please note: Meal allowances may be paid outside the hours noted above if a reasonable explanation is provided (for example, if you are undergoing tests where fasting is required).
+Meal allowances may be paid outside the hours noted above if a reasonable explanation is provided (for example, if you are undergoing tests where fasting is required).

 Lodging

-Please note: the Government of Canada does not recommend the use of private offerings, such as Airbnb.
+The Government of Canada does not recommend the use of private offerings, such as Airbnb.

 What is an Escort?

 • Travel expenses for your escort should be included in the travel expenses you enter in Section C of the claim form.
-Costs associated with travel in a vehicle (kilometric rate/mileage, parking, tolls, etc.) will be covered only once per eligible claim as you and your escort would be travelling together.
+Costs associated with travel in a vehicle (kilometric rate/mileage, parking, tolls, etc.) will be covered only once per claim as you and your escort would be travelling together.

 • If you are submitting a claim for escort fee and expenses, the escort must complete and sign a VAC752D, Health-related Travel Receipt – Escort form for each appointment they attended with you.